This article describes how to control your mailboxes via its native REST HTTPS API.

 Supported sorting keys (see the section below for more information):

-(default - last template update time or last time template was used)last_activity
+• modified (default: last template update time or last time template was used)

-query parameter will search in the following properties:
+The search query parameter will search for the following properties:

 Create a template